 Pregnancy is an exceptional life event that impacts the mother and her future baby.

-Its harmonious progress, the good development of the fetus, and the health of the mother also require particular attention to the three minerals mentioned above, as part of the general dietary hygiene of the mother-to-be.
+Its harmonious development, the good development of the fetus, and the health of the mother also require particular attention to the three minerals mentioned above, as part of the general dietary hygiene of the future mother.

-If you have any doubts or questions, do not hesitate to contact a health professional to ensure you benefit from nutrition adapted to your specific needs throughout the pregnancy.
+If you have any doubts or questions, do not hesitate to contact a healthcare professional to ensure that you benefit from nutrition adapted to your specific needs throughout your pregnancy.